AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 >[NOTE!]
 >
->For this type of configuration, the entire folder structure should be in the for of a zip file.
+>For this type of configuration, the entire folder structure should be in the form of a zip file.

 `aio aem:rde:install -t dispatcher-config dispatcher-wknd-2.1.0.zip`

-where the response for a successful deplpoyment will resemble the following:
+where the response for a successful deployment resembles the following:

 ```
 ..